 Within the ambit of the UAE courts' jurisdiction, the CPL governs judicial measures and attachments with respect to all civil, commercial and personal claims.
 The main provisions of the CPL which apply to attachments are Articles 252 and 257.
-Additional provisions which apply to attachments were introduced through Cabinet Resolution 57 of 2018 (the "Regulations") and Cabinet Resolution 33 of 2020 made pursuant to the CPL.
+Additional provisions which apply to attachments were introduced through Cabinet Resolution 57 of 2018 (the "Regulations"), Cabinet Resolution 33 of 2020 and Cabinet Resolution 75 of 2021 made pursuant to the CPL.